-Last Friday, the FDA forced personal genomics company 23andMe to stop marketing its tests to the public in their current form.
-Before the order came in, customers would send a spit sample to the firm, who would sequence the DNA and look for genes indicating a risk of up to 254 diseases and conditions, providing a breakdown of any issues.
+Last Friday, personal genomics company 23andMe was forced to stop marketing its tests to the public in their current form.
+Before the order came in from the FDA, customers would send a spit sample to the firm, who would sequence the DNA and look for genes indicating a risk of up to 254 diseases and conditions, providing a breakdown of any issues.

-The FDA cited a lack of supporting evidence for some of the claims made and expressed particularly serious concern over their assessment of the BRCA gene, which is linked to breast cancer, suggesting 23andMe's tests might result in false positives that could lead to women undergoing traumatic and unnecessary surgery.
+The FDA cited a lack of supporting evidence for some of the claims made and expressed particularly serious concern over their assessment of the BRCA gene – linked to breast cancer – suggesting 23andMe's tests might result in false positives that could lead to women undergoing traumatic and unnecessary surgery.
 The FDA’s actions have led to an explosion of opinion across the science blogosphere, but in all of that commentary a big question remains unanswered: What exactly is the point of personal genomics?

 I love data, and I’m a huge fan of the "quantified self" concept.
-Every day, an army of gadgets monitors pretty much everything I do: the Runkeeper app to monitor all the exercise I do, MyFitnessPal to scan all the food I eat, and so on.
+Every day, an army of gadgets monitors pretty much everything I do – the Runkeeper app to monitor all the exercise I do, MyFitnessPal to scan all the food I eat, and so on – generating volumes of useful data.
 So you’d expect me to geek out over a numerical portrait of my genome, but I found the experience underwhelming.
 Sure, there was the initial excitement at finding out what’s probably going to kill me if bad wine and clumsiness don’t get there first; but beyond that it simply didn’t engage me, because the more you drill down into the results, the more pointless they seem.

 For all the data, there’s surprisingly little information.
-For every major risk, the preventative measures are the same: lead a healthy lifestyle.
+For every major risk, the preventative measures are the same – lead a healthy lifestyle.
 Well, duh.
 Whether my risk of a heart attack is 38 percent or 42 percent is basically meaningless.
-My risk of prostate cancer looks high—28 percent against a population average of 17 percent—until you realize that, like most conditions, prostate cancer can be caused by a mixture of genetic and environmental factors.
-In this instance, the page tells me that the causes are 58 percent environmental and 42 percent genetic, which makes the 28 percent headline figure essentially a load of bullshit.
+My risk of prostate cancer looks high – 28 percent against a population average of 17 percent – until you realise that, like most conditions, prostate cancer can be caused by a mixture of genetic and environmental factors.
+In this instance, the page tells me that the causes are 58 percent environmental and 42 percent genetic, which makes the 28 percent headline figure essentially a load of old cobblers.
 That calls into question their advice to seek early screening, given repeated findings that show it makes very little difference to mortality and may lead to lots of people having unnecessary treatment.

-To understand this, consider the cost of the tests: 23andMe’s product is priced at $99, supposedly making the sub-$100 personal genome test a reality.
+To understand this, consider the cost of the tests: 23andMe’s product is priced at $99 (£60), supposedly making the sub-$100 personal genome test a reality.
 However, that price point was only possible due to tens of millions of dollars' worth of investment sunk into the company.
-One recent funding round raised $50 million in financing from the likes of Google Ventures, Google co-founder Sergey Brin (whose wife, Anne Wojcicki, co-founded 23andMe) and various venture capital firms.
+One recent funding round raised $50 million (£30.5 million) in financing from the likes of Google Ventures, Google co-founder Sergey Brin (whose wife, Anne Wojcicki, co-founded 23andMe) and various venture capital firms.

-That level of investment makes sense when you realize that it isn’t about making cheap genome tests available to all, but money spent building the world’s largest database of genome data, happily handed over by 23andMe’s hundreds of thousands of users.
-In that respect, the company is following the path carved out by Google and Facebook previously: create a vast and unique lump of data—be it search data, the social graph, or genome data—then monetize it.
+That level of investment makes sense when you realise that it isn’t about making cheap genome tests available to all, but money spent building the world’s largest database of genome data, happily handed over by 23andMe’s hundreds of thousands of users.
+In that respect, the company is following the path carved out by Google and Facebook previously: create a vast and unique lump of data – be it search data, the social graph or genome data – then monetise it.

-This was set out pretty explicitly by 23andMe board member Patrick Chung in a recent interview, "The long game here is not to make money selling kits, although the kits are essential to get the base level data.
-Once you have the data, [the company] does actually become the Google of personalized healthcare."
+This was set out pretty explicitly by 23andMe board member Patrick Chung in a recent interview: "The long game here is not to make money selling kits, although the kits are essential to get the base level data.
+Once you have the data, [the company] does actually become the Google of personalised healthcare."

 The second is that there are huge implications for future research and reproducibility.
 On the one hand, without private funding this giant genome database wouldn’t exist; but on the other it’s now firmly in the grip of a group of venture capitalists.
 Will academics be able to afford the same kind of access as big biotech firms?
 And, if not, what does this mean for the reproducibility of any results gained from studying this data?
 Put simply, can we trust the claims of a company like 23andMe or its partners if we can’t see the evidence used to support them?